 Starting on 20th November, we will be progressively rolling out Kubernetes cluster upgrades to all customers.
 This change should be transparent to users.
-If you are running behind a corporate firewall and haven’t recently allowlisted pipelines IP addresses, you can review these at https://confluence.atlassian.com/bitbucket/what-are-the-bitbucket-cloud-ip-addresses-i-should-use-to-configure-my-corporate-firewall-343343385.html.
+If you are running behind a corporate firewall and haven’t recently allowlisted pipelines IP addresses, you can review these at What are the IP addresses to configure a corporate firewall?

-August 2019 - container runtime changes on nodes.
+August 2019 - containerd runtime changes on nodes

 Starting from August 7th, the nodes in our kubernetes build cluster will be changed to run with containerd rather than docker.
 The change should be transparent to most Bitbucket Pipelines users.